Moros0741/InteractiveBot/README.md

 # Self - Hosting Instructions and Set up.

 Many discord users know about Heroku and the hacks you can use to get a bot running on Heroku.
-Although this bot would with heroku, albiet with some changes we will not be discussing how to host this repo on Heroku, as that is not Heroku's intended use.
+Although this bot would work with heroku, albiet with some changes we will not be discussing how to host this repo on Heroku, as that is not Heroku's intended use.

 ## Creating & Inviting a Discord Bot account